NeCTAR-RC/murano-jupyternotebook/README.md

 Murano Jupyter Notebook
 =======================

-This is the source for a Jupyter Notenook Murano package running on the NeCTAR Research Cloud.
+This is the source for a Jupyter Notebook Murano package running on the NeCTAR Research Cloud.

 A Makefile is included to help the build process.